umatch-oficial/utils/docs/string/functions/basicPluralizer.md

 > **basicPluralizer**(`word`, `quantity`?, `plural`?): `string`

-Pluralizes the word if *quantity* is undefined, 0 or greater than 1.
+Pluralizes the word if *quantity* is undefined or not 1.
 Uses the given plural or adds an 's' to the end.

 ## Parameters